Zeann3th/W3-TheBand/README.md

 3. By now, you should have a fully functional web!!!

 ## :x:Known issues
-* It's not polished and may not entirely loo like the original web page.
+* It's not polished and may not entirely look like the original web page.

 ## 📫Feedbacks
 If you happen to have feedbacs, please feel free to give me recommendations on how i can improve my html-css-javascript skills.